left and right euclidean;

 (Dawson-Paré-Pronk 04) (…)

 Spans in FinSet behave like the categorification of matrices with entries in the natural numbers: for a span of finite sets, the cardinality of the fiber over any two elements and plays the role of the corresponding matrix entry.
-Under this identification composition of spaces indeed corresponds to matrix multiplication.
+Under this identification composition of spans indeed corresponds to matrix multiplication.

 A cobordism from to is an example of a cospan in the category of smooth manifolds.
 However, composition of cobordisms is not quite the pushpout-composition of these cospans: to make the composition be a smooth manifold again some extra technical aspects must be added (“collars”).